NOAA-15: Advanced Microwave Sounding Unit (AMSU-B)

 The AMSU is a new instrument on the Advanced TIROS-N (ATN) NOAA K-N series of operational meteorological satellites.
 The AMSU consists of two functionally independent units, AMSU-A and AMSU-B. The AMSU-B is a line-scan instrument designed to measure scene radiance in five channels, ranging from 89 GHz to 183 GHz for the computation of atmospheric water vapor profiles.
 The AMSU-B is a total power system with a FOV of 1.1° at half-power points.
-The antenna provides a cross-track scan, scanning 50° on either side of the orbital track with 90 IFOVs per scan line.
+The antenna provides a cross-track scan, scanning 50° on either side of the orbital track with 90 IFOVs per scan line at approximately 22.5 scans per minute.
+One scan line is completed in 2.67 seconds.
 On-board calibration is accomplished with blackbody targets and space as references.
-The AMSU-B channels at the center frequency (GHz) are: 90, 157, and 3 channels at 183.31.
+The AMSU-B channels at the center frequency (GHz) are: 90, 157, and 3 channels at 183.31, providing a nominal horizontal resolution at nadir of approximately 16 kilometers.
+However, the footprint size increases significantly at the edges of the scan swath, reaching resolutions between 50 and 150 kilometers depending on scan angle.

 Space Environment Monitor (SEM-2)

 The SEM-2 on the Advanced TIROS-N (ATN) NOAA K-N series of polar orbiting meteorological satellites provides measurements to determine the population of the Earth's radiation belts and data on charged particle precipitation in the upper atmosphere as a result of solar activity.
 The SEM-2 consists of two separate sensors the Total Energy Detector (TED) and the Medium Energy Proton/Electron Detector (MEPED).
 In addition, the SEM-2 includes a common Data Processing Unit (DPU).
 The TED uses eight programmed swept electrostatic curved-plate analyzers to select particle type and energy and Channeltron detectors to measure the instensity in the selected energy bands.
 The particle energies range from 50 eV to 20 keV.
 The MEPED detects protons, electrons, and ions with energies from 30 keV to several tens of MeV.
 The MEPED consists of four directional solid-state detector telescopes and four omnidirectional sensors.
 The DPU sorts and counts the events and the results are multiplexed and incorporated into the satellite telemetry system.
 Once received on the ground, the SEM-2 data is separated from the rest of the data and sent to the NOAA Space Environment Laboratory in Boulder, Colorado, for processing and dissemination.